THE GUARDIANSHIP PROCESS - 5 STAGES

 • NDIS providers, paid.
 (Often claim pseudo guardian when public guardian/trustee claims authority over a person).

-• Aged care, paid.
+• Aged care facilities, paid.
 (Often claim pseudo guardian when public guardian/trustee claims authority over a person).

 • Child fostering.